coreruleset/documentation/content/development/sandbox.md

 ## Known issues

+In some cases, the sandbox will not properly handle and finish your request.

-- Openresty is itself a HTTP server which performs parsing of any incoming request.
+- **Invalid HTTP requests:** The frontend, Openresty, is itself a HTTP server which performs parsing of the incoming request.
 This may not be fully transparent.
-For instance, it may reject an invalid HTTP request with an error 400.
-So, some types of attacks may not reach the backend.
+For instance, it may reject an invalid HTTP request with an error 400 before it can even be sent to a backend.
 This happens for instance with the Apache 2.4.50 vulnerability that depended on a URL encoding violation.
 If you receive an error 400, your request was rejected by the frontend.
+- **ReDoS:** If your request leads to a ReDoS and makes the backend spend too much time to process a regular expression, this leads to a timeout from the backend server.
+The frontend will cancel the request with an error 502.
+If you have to wait a long time and then receive an error 502, there was likely a ReDoS situation.

 ## Questions and suggestions